bhauman/rebel-readline/README.md

 Services have not been written for these REPLs yet!!

-But you can use the `rebel-readline.service.impl.simple` service in the meantime.
+But you can use the `rebel-readline.clojure.service.simple` service in the meantime.

 ## Contributing